 The March of Dimes regularly prepares report cards for the country, states and some large cities, based on the number of premature births.
 While the United States overall has a high rate of prematurity, the numbers are even worse in the South.

-In the 2015 report card, Tennessee as a whole garnered a D, with premature births making up 10.8 percent of all births in the state.
-Chattanooga scored even lower with an F based on a 13.1 percent premature birth rate.
+In the 2019 report card, Tennessee as a whole garnered a D, with premature births making up 11.1 percent of all births in the state.
 So why are premature births so common in the South?

 A look behind the numbers